JNRowe/jnrowe.github.io/articles/tips/Bugzilla_real_names.rst

 John Bateman rants on the EADS Linux list:

-    Bugzilla_ annoys the hell out of me, why I can’t just choose “spoof From address” in bugspam is beyond me.
+    Bugzilla_ annoys the hell out of me, why I can’t just choose “spoof :mailheader:`From` address” in bugspam is beyond me.
 It makes filtering such a chore!!

 I agree, and I’ve long since decided to fix the problem locally.
 There are unfortunately a couple of small prerequisites for using my method that you may